jurgenheine/script.skinsubtitlechecker/README.md

 When launched the script provides those properties :

 * SubTitleAvailable
-	- Depending of result, the values of the folowing parameters are returned: `availabereturnvalue`, `notavailablereturnvalue`, `searchreturnvalue`
+	- Depending of result, the values of the folowing parameters are returned:
+		- `availabereturnvalue`
+		- `notavailablereturnvalue`
+		- `searchreturnvalue`
 	- `Window(videolibrary).Property(SubTitleAvailable)`
 	- `Window(movieinformation).Property(SubTitleAvailable)`
 * SubTitleAvailabeleLanguage